What is Mindfulness?

 Mindfulness for mental health

-Mindful awareness is the foundation of all we do at MWCA and it can be a powerful therapeutic tool that can be applied, successfully, to treat depression, anxiety, bipolar disorder, ADHD and more.
-Research by the US National Institute of Health (NIH) proved that mindfulness-based cognitive therapy reduced the risk of depressive relapse and was comparable one efficacy to antidepressant medication.
+Mindful awareness is the foundation of all we do at MWCA and it can be a powerful therapeutic tool that can be applied, successfully, to help individuals cope with life’s challenges, and address symptoms of depression, anxiety, ADHD, and more.
+Research by the US National Institute of Health (NIH) proved that mindfulness-based cognitive therapy reduced the risk of depressive relapse and was comparable in efficacy to antidepressant medication.

 Photo by Trac Vu on Unsplash